 To practice psychology, most states require individuals to earn doctorate degrees and complete internships.
 After acquiring the requisite years of experience working in the psychology field, candidates can take standardized exams to receive state licensure.
 Psychologists receive board certification in clinical psychology and other specialty areas such as clinical health psychology and clinical neuropsychology by meeting the requirements set forth by specialty boards within the American Board of Professional Psychology.
 Specialty boards generally require candidates to have doctorate degrees in psychology, state licenses, accredited internships and specialized experience.
 Written and oral examinations are also usually required for board certification.

-Job potential for clinical psychologists should be quite promising, as job growth is expected to rise by a 20% between 2014 and 2024.
+Job potential for clinical psychologists should be quite promising, as job growth is expected to rise at faster rate compared to the national average between 2018 and 2028.
 This large increase will primarily be due to an aging population and more people potentially turning to psychologists for help.